Mike Wells (defensive lineman)

-Michael Allan Wells (born June 1, 1971) is a former American football defensive lineman.
-He was drafted out of Iowa in the fourth round of the 1994 NFL Draft by the Minnesota Vikings.
+Michael Allan Wells (born June 1, 1971) is an American former professional football player who was a defensive lineman in the National Football League (NFL).
+He played college football for the Iowa Hawkeyes and was selected by the Minnesota Vikings in the fourth round of the 1994 NFL draft.

 He has also played for the Detroit Lions, Chicago Bears, and the Indianapolis Colts.

-Early years
+Early life

 Wells attended Arnold (MO) Fox where he was a Parade, USA Today and Prep Report first-team All-American in 1988, as well as being named USA Today's all-sports Missouri state Athlete-of-the-Year, SuperPrep Midlands Defensive Player of the Year, and the St. Louis Post-Dispatch College Prospect of the Year.
 For his high school career, he recorded 411 tackles and nine fumble recoveries.
 He also won the state discus title as sophomore and senior.

 College career

 1989

 Redshirted.
 He was the scout team defensive MVP vs. Wisconsin.

 1990

 Wells started the final two regular season games and three total at nose guard.
 He was fourth among the down lineman with 48 tackles and tied for third on the team with 6 tackles for loss while helping the Hawkeyes lead the Big Ten in rushing defense and total defense.
 He was named Honorable Mention All-Big Ten.